-- Software, hardware, office rent, utilities, etc.
+- Software, hardware, office rent, utilities, etc. used to support production

-4. What you need to calculate cost of goods sold
+Exclusions from cost of goods sold

 Typically, the CFO or other certified accounting professional would handle these calculations because it’s not as simple as we’ve laid out in the example above.
 However, for the DIY CEO, calculating COGS requires a bit of information prep beforehand in order to report accurately.